 spec:

-# Save the image in DVCR
+# Save the image to DVCR

 storage: ContainerRegistry

-# Source for creating the image.
+# The source for the image.

 dataSource: